MtnDewIt/Shader-Debug-Files/README.md

 This shader also has an extra vertex type, when compared to the default vertex types in the Halo 3 and ODST shader source.

-Currently there is no accurate implementation for the vertex shader data.
+Currently, there is no accurate implementation for the vertex shader data.

 More research is required before 1:1 shader data can be generated.
 ##